can-lehmann/better-diagrams/README.md

 Better Diagrams generates class diagrams from source code.
 It aims to provide a unified model for visualizing object oriented architectures based on source code.

-It currently only supports Java.
+It currently Better Diagrams supports the following input languags:

+- Java
+- GraphQL

+It can generate diagrams in the following formats:

+- GraphViz

 ## Getting Started